High-tech backpacks open world of whales to deaf students

-In 2016, ornithologist Richard Prum, a hearing-impaired professor at Yale University, lectured deaf students about birds and their melodies.
+Ornithologist Richard Prum is a hearing-impaired professor at Yale University.
+In 2016 he lectured deaf students about birds and their melodies.
 It was another blending of education and music, Batlle added.
 And just for fun in 2016, she organized a beachfront silent disco.
 Deaf students danced to the rhythms they felt through the wearable technology.

 In another first for deaf services, the Popular Savings and Loan Association, a Muse Seek partner, has a bilingual (Spanish-sign language) employee in each branch, Batlle said.